SilentCatD/animated_text_lerp/README.md

 - Similar to a simple Text widget.
 - Animating between number (int or double) with AnimatedNumberText.
-- Animating between string, with will lerp each character respectively with AnimatedText.
+- Animating between string, with will lerp each character respectively with AnimatedStringText.
 - TextStyle animation supported.
 - Think of Flutter's pre-built animated widget like AnimatedOpacity, AnimatedAlign, ..., but with text.